We choose to go to the Moon

-Address at Rice University on the Nation's Space Effort, commonly known by the sentence in the middle of the speech "We choose to go to the Moon", was a speech on September 12, 1962, by John F. Kennedy, the president of the United States.
-The aim was to bolster public support for his proposal to land a man on the Moon before the end of the decade and bring him safely back to Earth.
+The Address at Rice University on the Nation's Space Effort (commonly known by the sentence in the middle of the speech "We choose to go to the Moon") was a speech on September 12, 1962, by John F. Kennedy, the president of the United States.
+Its aim was to bolster public support for his proposal to land a man on the Moon before the end of the decade and bring him safely back to Earth.
 Kennedy gave the speech, largely written by presidential advisor and speechwriter Ted Sorensen, to a large crowd at Rice University Stadium in Houston, Texas.

 In his speech, Kennedy characterized space as a new frontier, invoking the pioneer spirit that dominated American folklore.
 He infused the speech with a sense of urgency and destiny, and emphasized the freedom enjoyed by Americans to choose their destiny rather than have it chosen for them.
-Although he called for competition with the Soviet Union, Kennedy also proposed making the Moon landing a joint project.
+Although he called for competition with the Soviet Union, the president also proposed making the Moon landing a joint project.
 The speech resonated widely, although there was disquiet about the cost and value of the Moon-landing effort.
 Kennedy's goal was realized posthumously, on July 20, 1969, with the Apollo program's successful Apollo 11 mission.

 Background

-When John F. Kennedy became President of the United States in January 1961, many Americans perceived that the United States was losing the Space Race with the Soviet Union, which had successfully launched the first artificial satellite, Sputnik 1, almost four years earlier.
+When John F. Kennedy became the president of the United States in January 1961, many Americans perceived that the United States was losing the Space Race with the Soviet Union, which had successfully launched the first artificial satellite, Sputnik 1, almost four years earlier.
 The perception increased when, on April 12, 1961, Russian cosmonaut Yuri Gagarin became the first man in space before the U.S. could launch its first Project Mercury astronaut.
 American prestige was further damaged by the Bay of Pigs fiasco five days later.